 If they called it what it is, plastic and were asking $1700 would that give you a warm and fuzzy feeling?
 Be wary of the marketing hype and gimmicky phrases.
-Making a weekend bag out of plastic film is one of the cheapest way to do it.
+Making a overnight bag out of plastic film is one of the cheapest way to do it.

 Calling it "vegan" let's the designer brands who have to fund their million dollar ad campaigns charge nearly the same price for their plastic bags as they do for their much more expensive (to produce), leather models.